hyperglyph/hyperglyph/glyph.rst

 handling resources, forms, links

-changes
+history
 =======

 - initial use bencode

 	  json didn't support binary data
 - booleans, datetimes added

 - nil added

 	  creature comforts

 - forms, links, embeds added

   	hypermedia is neat

-- use b for byte array instead of s less confusing
+- use b for byte array instead of s

+	  less confusing

-- remove bencode ordering constraint on dictionaries as there isn't the same dict keys must be string restrictions
+- remove bencode ordering constraint on dictionaries

+	  as there isn't the same dict keys must be string restrictions

 - changed terminators/separators to '\n'

 	  idea for using 'readline' in decoders, but made things ugly

 - resources added

 	  instead of using nodes to represent resources

 - blob, error type placeholders added
 - separator changed to ':' ,changed terminator to ';'

 	  new lines make for ugly query strings easier to read, and no semantic whitespace means easier pretty printing

-- blob extension type - aka byte array with headers use case is for inling a response that isn't glyph
+- blob extension type - aka byte array with headers

+  	use case is for inling a response that isn't glyph

 - error extension type

 	  use as body content in 4xx, 5xx

 - unicode normalization as a recommendation